Emergency Management Office

 Hazard Mitigation Plan

-Hampton is updating our Hazard Mitigation Plan that was adopted in 2011.
+Hampton has updated and adopted the 2017 Hampton Roads Hazard Mitigation Plan and Appendices.
 If you have any comments or suggestions please email our office.

 Hampton and the U.S. Geological Survey have four tide gauges on line to monitor water levels in the region: